Parotosuchus

-Parotosuchus is an extinct genus of capitosaurian temnospondyl amphibians within the family Mastodonsauridae.
+Parotosuchus is an extinct genus of capitosaurian temnospondyls within the family Mastodonsauridae.
 Fossils are known from the Early Triassic of Europe, Africa, Australia, and Antarctica.
 It was about 2 m long and likely lived in aquatic environments such as lakes and rivers.
 Parotosuchus was covered in a scaly skin, unlike the smooth skin of modern-day amphibians, and probably moved with an eel-like motion in the water.

 Parotosuchus was originally named Parotosaurus.
 However, the name Parotosaurus was preoccupied by a genus of skinks, and in 1968 the name Parotosuchus was proposed as a replacement.
 The name Archotosaurus was also proposed as a replacement name in 1976, although the author who proposed this was unaware that Parotosuchus was already in use.
 Because the name Parotosuchus was erected earlier than Archotosaurus, it has priority.

+Phylogeny

+Parotosuchus in a cladogram after Novikov (2018) with only Early Triassic Eastern Europe taxa included: